KentLoLz/Shop_Database_System/README.md

 # Shop_Database_System

-This is a DBMS project for a photocopier shop.
+This is a DBMS project for a Apple Prodcut shop.